 Acorn Leisure at Felmoor Park, Northumberland: The luxury lodges run by Acorn Leisure are all dog friendly, allowing up to two dogs free of charge.
 They boast outdoor hot tubs along with glorious countryside views.
 Perfect for exploring the area.
 For more information on their lodges, head to the Acorn Leisure Website, or read reviews from North East Family Fun or My Boys Club.

 Holidaynorthumbria.com, Northumberland: This small holiday company has three self catering cottages.
 Two are located in the centre of Bamburgh, whilst the other is in the countryside on the outskirts of Morpeth.
 They all accept up to two dogs.
-You can find more information about the cottages on their website, or read a review of Greenleaf Cottage in Bamburgh from Travelling With Our Kids.
+You can find more information about the cottages on their website, or read a review of Greenleaf Cottage in Bamburgh from Travels With My Boys.

 Kielder campsite, Kielder Forest: We stayed in Kielder campsite last Summer and it really is somewhere quite out of the ordinary.
 For a start, they have absolutely no phone signal for miles around.
 There is some, rather sketchy WiFi on the campsite and a phone box.
 But other than that, you’re effectively incommunicado.
 We loved it.
 But look out for the mosquitos!
 The campsite is very dog friendly, with beautiful woodland walks directly from the site.
 Read our full review of Kielder Forest and head to the Kielder Campsite website for full details and to book.